luftreich/blog_source/source/_posts/2014-06-30-stop-android-logcat-from-truncating-log-line.markdown

 Also, `logger` device maintains a ring buffer for each log device, which are defined in `kernel/drivers/stagging/android/logger.c`.
 The default buffer size is 256K.
-I also changed the buffer size for `main` device to 4MB, while leave others unchanged.
-(I tried 32MB yet apparently it's too large because the kernel refused to boot up.)
+I changed the buffer size for `main` device to 4MB, while leave others unchanged.
+(I also tried 32MB, yet apparently it's far too large and the kernel refused to boot up.)